Investigating elastic constants across diverse strain-matrix sets: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the supports from National Natural Science Foundation of China (41574076), the Key Research Scheme of Henan Universities (18A140024), and the Research Scheme of LYNU Innovative Team under Grant No. B20141679.
+We acknowledge the support from the National Natural Science Foundation of China (41574076, 11974091), the Key Research Scheme of Henan Universities (18A140024), and the Research Scheme of LYNU Innovative Team under Grant No. B20141679.